mobarski/fabris/readme.rst

   ======= ======== ================================================================ =====
-  def X   (--)     define new word X                                                yes ret     (--)     return from definition                                           yes then    (x--)    execute following code if x is not zero                          yes else    (--)     alternative code for the then word (optional)                    yes end     (--)     finish then/else sequence                                        yes do      (--)     start of unconditioned loop                                      yes break   (--)     break out of the current loop                                    yes loop    (--)     repeat loop                                                      yes times   (x--)    start of counted loop
+  def X   (--)     define new word X                                                yes ret     (--)     return from definition                                           yes macro X (--)     define new macro X                                               yes inline  (--)     end macro definition                                             yes then    (x--)    execute following code if x is not zero                          yes else    (--)     alternative code for the then word (optional)                    yes end     (--)     finish then/else sequence                                        yes do      (--x)    start of unconditioned loop                                      yes break   (x--)    break out of the current loop                                    yes loop    (--)     repeat loop                                                      yes times   (x--)    start of counted loop
   "X"     (--an)   start/end of a string, places addres and length on the stack     yes